Collections in this Category

 Hall Effect Sensor Module

 Regular price Rs.
 32Regular priceUnit price perRs.
-46Sale price Rs.
+54Sale price Rs.
 32Incl.
-GST (No Hidden Charges)Sale
+GST (No Hidden Charges)Sale -

 Buy Vibration Sensor Online in India

 The quantity and frequency of vibration in a system, machine, or piece of equipment are measured by a vibration sensor.
-These metrics can be used to identify imbalances or other problems with the asset and foresee upcoming failures.
+These metrics which are measured by the sensors can be used to identify imbalances or other problems with the asset and foresee upcoming failures.

-Vibration sensor module: To detect vibrations, a vibration sensor module based on the Comparator LM393 and Vibration Sensor SW-420 is employed.
+It detects vibrations, and this sensor module based on the Comparator LM393 and Vibration Sensor SW-420 is employed.
 An on-board potentiometer can be used to change the threshold.
-The sensor provides Logic Low when there is no vibration, and Logic High when there is vibration.
+These sensors provide Logic Low when there is no vibration, and Logic High when there is vibration.

 There are many different types of vibration sensors, also known as piezoelectric sensors, that are used to measure changes in acceleration, pressure, and vibration in a device or system.
 Due to the prevalence of miniaturized or MEMS vibration sensor modules today, it can be utilized in conjunction with an Arduino or Raspberry Pi.